Mufasir123/salesStdioAssignment/README.md

 # Sales Studio Assignment - Next.js Project
 LiveProjectLink:- (https://sales-stdio-assignment.vercel.app/)

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) project Tailwin Css with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It includes a user interface for claiming coupons and an admin panel for managing coupons.
 The project uses MongoDB for data storage and tracks users via their IP address and session ID.

 ---